 Note 2: Even when there are no additional IEC/ISO 80079-34:2018 requirements to ISO 9001:2015 the auditor shall provide a verdict in accordance with the Note 3 below.
 The IECEx System expectation is that where the form specifies that “ISO 9001:2015 applies” for the manufacturing of Ex product, these requirements are reviewed and assessed as necessary by the ExCB irrespective of whether the manufacturer has ISO 9001:2015 certification (guidance on ExMC decisions in this area is available in 17021-1, Clause 9.1.3.4)

-Note 3: Possible audit verdicts: P = Pass, NA = Not applicable, F = Fail, add the Non-conformity number against a clause where a Non-conformity has been issued.
+Note 3: Possible audit verdicts: P = Pass, NA = Not applicable, or add the Non-conformity number against a clause where a Non-conformity has been issued.

+Note 4: The following list provides hyperlinks to IECEx ExTAG Decision Sheets that mention ISO/IEC 80079-34 and should be considered when conducting this assessment

 ExTAG DS 2011/002A Continued conformity of plastic and elastomeric materials

 ExTAG DS 2011/002B Continued conformity of plastic and elastomeric materials